Student Affairs Main Menu

 At the first class meeting, it would be helpful to explain that:

 a.
-AASU expects students to maintain high standards of personal integrity and to respect the rights, privileges and property of other people.
+Armstrong expects students to maintain high standards of personal integrity and to respect the rights, privileges and property of other people.

 b.
 Specific expectations of the faculty member should be spelled out in the syllabus, which is distributed to each member of the class.
-(Code of Conduct, Section V. A 1-14, AASU Catalog)
+(Code of Conduct, Section V. A 1-14, Armstrong Catalog)

 Common types of disruptive classroom behavior: monopolizing class discussion, using class discussions to speak on favorite topics with no regard to relevancy, sleeping in class, side conversations with others, excessive lateness, noisy beepers/cell phones, eating during class, bringing guests to class, comments in class and/or written memos that devalue others, verbal or physical threats to students or faculty.